-Volume I stresses the importance of collecting data on FDI flows and stocks in line with international definitions and standards.
-It provides definitions and an overview of the existing standards set or used by international organizations and national compilers.
-It then discusses and evaluates different approaches to compiling FDI flow and stock data, identifies data complexities and problems, and presents solutions to each of them.
+- Volume I: FDI Flow and Stock Data - Volume II: Statistics on the Operations of Transnational Corporations - Volume III: Collecting and Reporting FDI/TNC Statistics: Institutional Issues then discusses and evaluates different approaches to compiling FDI flow and stock data, identifies data complexities and problems, and presents solutions to each of them.
 International guidelines on FDI data compilation need to take into account recent practices emanating from globalization, and therefore they need to be constantly updated to reflect current practices (such as mergers and acquisitions) and new requirements.
 This volume therefore also discusses issues and areas that need further attention.